 - The new OAuth implementation is broken itself.
 It basically requires the identification keys to be hard-coded into the clients, and Twitter has announced they are going to be de-authenticating compromised keys.
 And, yeah, the keys to the official Twitter client for Android are a string dump away.

 - As if they weren't already suffering from an overly severe buttmonkeydom, Zune users had to wait 2 weeks for their official app to be fixed after the switchover.

 - As of June 7, 2013, any app that does not use the current version 1.1 API is dead, as Twitter permanently shut off API 1.0.
 While some developers will take notice and update their clients to use the new API, you may as well uninstall any long-abandoned clients that you use.

 - Twitter for iPad does not allow you to accept follow requests for private accounts; you simply get a "forbidden" error.
-There have been no efforts to recitify this bug, even though it has existed for well over a year.
+There have been no efforts to rectify this bug, even though it has existed for well over a year.

-- Guide Dang It: For some reason, the only update notes the developers ever supply for the german users of the app on both Android and iOS is a very vague "This update includes many improvements and error corrections."
+- Guide Dang It!: For some reason, the only update notes the developers ever supply for the German users of the app on both Android and iOS is a very vague "This update includes many improvements and error corrections."
 Finding out what exactly has changed, if anything, is a crapshoot.

 - I Am Spartacus:

 - After Paul Chambers lost his appeal against his conviction for tweeting a joke about blowing up Robin Hood airport, people began retweeting the original message en masse with this attached as a hashtag.